How to Get Help with Postpartum Pelvic Floor Pain

 Here’s a look at the most common symptoms of and treatment for each.

-Vaginal Tearing
+Vaginal tearing

 Sometimes referred to as a perineal laceration, vaginal tearing occurs during delivery when baby passes through the vaginal opening, tearing the muscle and soft tissue around the area.
 Rated from first degree to fourth degree, tearing can be minor—just to the skin layer—or severe.
 The most severe tears involve tissue around the sphincter or, even more severely, the rectum.
 Fortunately, tears to this degree only occur in 3-6% of deliveries.